simstim-star/Sendai/README.md

 This will generate the folder `xmathc`, probably in `C:/`.
 This will allow us to use `xmathc` in other projects.

-Now we can build this project with CMake:
+We can build this project with CMake:

 ```
 cmake -S . -B build --debug-find-pkg=xmathc --fresh